 Extensive discussions with individuals and groups in the early stages of the plan review highlighted a number of key resounding themes which were common at both the local and regional scales.
-These have become the Regional Themes for the Wet Tropics Plan for People and Country and in combination with the Local Landscapes, they provide frameworks from which the information and content of the plan can be considered.
+These have subsequently become the Regional Themes for the Wet Tropics Plan for People and Country.
+In combination with the Local Landscapes, they provide frameworks from which the information and content of the plan can be considered.

-Throughout this plan, there is a pattern of reference to these regional themes, including the provision of information, references, useful links, priority actions and mapping resources.
+Throughout this plan, there is a pattern of reference to these regional themes.
+This includes the provision of information, references, useful links, priority actions and mapping resources.

 It is important to note that there is no easy or ideal way to ‘cut the pie’ of regional NRM.
 These themes are not distinct and there are many areas of overlap.
 Many of our priority actions deliver on multiple themes.
-However, for the purposes of this plan they will provide a focus for our effort, as well as the basis of monitoring our progress.
+However, for the purposes of this plan they will provide a focus for our effort and, in addition, form the basis of monitoring our progress.

 These are the 2 overarching themes of the plan that are used across all elements, both local and regional.